-When a group of white herons, the sort that lives in the Southwest takes off from a pond, perfectly timed and together, it takes our breath away.
-How do they communicate?
 We are in love with the beauty of birds and the freedom of wings.
-Birds live everywhere we do, and they know the secret places that we’ve never seen.
-They travel alone, in pairs, flocks, and in a confounding murmuration that dazzles the sky.
+When a group of Southwest white herons takes off from a pond, perfectly timed, it takes our breath away.
+Birds live everywhere we do, and they also know the secret places that we’ve never seen.
+They travel alone, in pairs, flocks, and in confounding formations that dazzle the sky.
 Throughout time, and in many cultures, birds have been part of our art, stories, and music.

 There are numerous species of hummingbirds in the Southwest.
 We put out feeders because we’re enchanted by them.
-As a matter of fact, they’ve been enchanting people for centuries and are central to numerous stories and myths.
+They’ve been mesmerizing people for centuries and are central to numerous stories and myths.
 (It’s often believed that they carry messengers to and from the gods.)

 The hummingbird was the patron god of Huitzilopochtli, the Aztec capital, bearing fire and water.
-In many Indigenous American societies it’s believed that they are healers, bringing good luck and happiness.
+In many Indigenous American societies, it’s believed that hummingbirds are healers, bringing good luck and happiness.
 Tribes with Hummingbird Clans include the Pueblo tribes of New Mexico.
 Hummingbird is also an important clan crest in some Northwest Coast tribes, and a few are carved on totem poles.

-Then there is the case of buzzards . . .
-To most people, buzzards are anything but elegant.
+Then there is the case of buzzards… To most people, buzzards are anything but elegant.
 Still, they have their place, and they create balance.
-(Eagles are in the same family, but we have an entirely different take on them.
-That doesn’t seem exactly fair.)
-In one civilization, the Mayan, buzzards had favorable reviews and were considered to be godlike creatures.
+In Mayan civilization, buzzards were considered to be godlike creatures.
 Today, when we look up and see them circling, we know an animal has fallen and will soon become a meal.
 Buzzards are the clean-up crew.
-One town in the Southwest celebrates the return of the buzzards every spring, the way Capistrano celebrates the return of swallows.
-(A celebration of buzzards could only happen in this quirky, red rock region.)
+One town in the Southwest, next to Bears Ears, celebrates the return of the buzzards every spring, the way that Capistrano celebrates the return of swallows.

 Are we harming wild birds when we put out seeds for them?
 Absolutely not.
 Birds and people have had a positive relationship since time began.
 They’ve lived near our grain storage bins, and our interaction with them has helped increase their range.
-We’ve been harsh on their environment, so feeding them helps tip the scales a bit.
+Lately we’ve been harsh on their environment, so feeding them helps tip the scales.